timcol/inquire/README.md

 A simple command-line interface to interact with OpenAI's GPT-3.5-turbo model using the OpenAI API.
 Users can chat with the model in real-time, choose from predefined system prompts, or define their own custom prompts for a personalized interaction experience.

+It also works across Mac, Linux and Windows.
+The version made by timcol was *nix only.

 ## CLI in action

 ## Features